 We will ride a 26-story elevator to the top of the 120K tower.
 At the top you will stroll through the ski jumpers preparation room, while taking in a bird's eye view of the beautiful Adirondack Mountains, and see what the jumpers see as they accelerate down the ramp and launch themselves in the air flying the length longer than a football field.
 A Freestyle Aerial Training Center is located to the right of the base of the jump towers.
 If we are lucky, we might see some Ski Aerialists practice their skills by jumping into a pool.

-To make this tour affordable for everyone, we will choose a basic but comfortable 2-3-star hotel with a minimum Google & TripAdvisor guest rating of 3.5 (on a 1 to 5 scale).
-You room will have a refrigerator, microwave, coffee maker, Iron and comes with free Wifi.
+To make this tour affordable for everyone, we will choose a basic but comfortable 2-3-star hotel with private bath, AC and free Wifi.

 We anticipate arrival back to NYC at approximately 8 pm on Sunday.